 May God graciously grant you, my dear Christian, at all times to be a penitent sinner, in order that you may be filled with the consolation of the Gospel, the consolation that your sins are blotted out.

 PRAYER. – O Lord, gracious God, do not let me fall into a state of impenitence through the deceit of sin!
-Take me into Thy gracious keeping, and for the sake of Jesus Christ bestow on me Thy Holy Spirit, working through Thy Word, that I may always repent of my sins, believe in Jesus Christ, and willingly amend my sinful life.
-And thus lead me to the fount of grace which Thou hast caused to flow for me in Thy Word and Sacrament, that there I may find abundant comfort.
+Continue to take me into Thy gracious keeping, and for the sake of Jesus Christ bestow on me Thy Holy Spirit, working through Thy Word, that I may always repent of my sins, believe in Jesus Christ, and willingly amend my sinful life.
+And thus, lead me to the fount of grace which Thou hast caused to flow for me in Thy Word and Sacrament, that there I may find abundant comfort.
 Amen.

 With broken heart and contrite sigh,

 a trembling sinner, Lord, I cry;

 (Hymn 323, st. 1; TLH)